What Microsoft’s .NET MAUI means for the future of Xamarin and cross-platform app development

 Cross-platform app development continues to improve — and .NET MAUI is another step forward to improve developer efficiency and user experience.
 With .NET MAUI, app developers can spend less time maintaining multiple projects within the same app to run on the many mobile and web platforms.
 And we can spend more time focusing on building great features and experiences.

 .NET MAUI will make Xamarin more competitive against Flutter and React Native, especially performance-wise.
 It will be an easy decision to migrate Xamarin.Forms apps to .NET MAUI to benefit from increased performance, easier code maintenance, shorter development cycles, and better developer technical support.

-Speaking of migration — stay tuned.
-In an upcoming post, we’ll cover all the key factors businesses and developers should consider when readying their Xamarin apps for .NET MAUI.
+Speaking of migration — check out our post on how to migrate Xamarin.Forms apps to .NET MAUI — including all the key factors businesses and developers should consider when readying their Xamarin apps for .NET MAUI.
 Follow us on LinkedIn, Twitter, and Facebook to be updated on all our new blog posts.

 Need help with your cross-platform app project?